-- Projected date of the change of operations at the additional location - Address and distance from main campus, transportation, and housing available for students - Rationale for change; description of how outcomes of the new location will be assessed - Description of current and prospective student communication regarding program instructional site change - Description of support services and learning resources available at the location - Evidence of sufficient fiscal, physical, and technology resources to support and sustain the additional location and an analysis of fiscal impact on the institution's budget - 4.
+- Projected date of the change of operations at the additional location - Address and distance from main campus, transportation, and housing available for students or, if closing a site, the impact of the site closure on housing and transportation for students. - Rationale for change; description of how the outcomes of the change will be assessed - For new off-campus sites, provide a description of physical facilities, support services, and learning resources available at the location.
+For closing sites, please provide a description of how the loss of physical facilities, support services, and learning resources at the off-campus branch will be addressed. - Description of current and prospective student communications regarding the off-campus instructional site change - Outline how, if at all, the change affects the program's compliance with the accreditation standards. - Evidence of sufficient fiscal, physical, and technological resources to support and sustain the change and an analysis of fiscal impact on the institution's budget. - Provide the fiscal year and an updated three-year budget.

 Increase in Program Enrollment (Standards all of A; all of B)

 Any change in student enrollment not previously approved by ACGC that increases the total number of students enrolled in the program by more than 10% or four (4) total students (whichever is smaller).
-Student enrollment is defined as the class size at the time of the most recent accreditation decision.
+Student enrollment is defined as the class size at the time of the most recent accreditation decision (e.g. new program approval or site visit).